matiasbenedetto/a11y-blocks-test/README.md

 # Accessibility Gutenberg blocks test
-**A tool to automate the a11y checks of each Gutenberg block rendering the block as the final user will receive it (theme particularities included).**
+**This is a proof of concept around a tool to automate the a11y checks of each Gutenberg block rendering the block as the final user will receive it (theme particularities included).**

 **⚠️ Warning**: Don't run this package over a production WordPress instance because it need to write some sample data to the site (example: It will upload a site logo if there if the site has not one defined previously). **Use it only with test WordPress instances**.